shashikumar04433/DevOps-/Docker & K8s Installation steps/Docker & K8s Installation.md

             </VirtualHost>

             * service httpd restart
-            * To change the  in Ui tomcat1:
+            * To change the content in Ui tomcat1:
 		 Webapps>root>index.js.